 The idea of process mapping, through the use of flow process charts, was introduced to the American Society of Mechanical Engineers (ASME) in 1921 by an engineer named Frank Bunker Gilbreth.
 It was further expanded on between the 1930’s and 1940’s, before a symbol system to chart the flow of information was finally adopted by the ASME in 1947.

-Process mapping is a powerful business process technique that uses the symbols in the chart below, to get a visual depiction of a business activity from start to finish.
-This technique traces each step in a process and identifies not only what is being done, but also by whom, where, when, how and even makes it possible to uncover why.
+Process mapping is a powerful business process technique that uses symbols, as seen in the chart below, to get a visual depiction of a business activity from start to finish.
+This technique traces each step in a process and identifies not only what is being done, but also by whom, where, when, how and even why.
 For example, process mapping can help accounting departments identify and document how they process payments, while an HR department may use it to identify how they hire candidates.

 What is the goal of process mapping?